lukeocodes/proof-of-concept-2421/SECURITY.md

 # Security Policy

+Deepgram's security policy can be found on our main website.
+For more details, see [Deepgram's security policy](https://developers.deepgram.com/documentation/security/security-policy/).

 ## Supported Versions

 We release patches for security vulnerabilities.
 Which versions are eligible for receiving such patches depends on the CVSS v3.0 Rating: